viant/bqtail/tail/README.md

 - JournalURL: job history location
 - ErrorURL: - errors location
-- DeferTaskURL: transient storage location for managing deferred tasks (both BqTail and BqDispatch have to use the same URL)
+- AsyncTaskURL: transient storage location for managing BigQuery job post tasks (both BqTail and BqDispatch have to use the same URL)
+- AsyncBatchURL: transient storage location for managing schedule batch load job in async mode.
-- BatchURL: transient storage location for managing event batching.
+- BatchURL: transient storage location for managing batch load job in sync mode.
 - RulesURL: base URL where each rule is JSON file with routes arrays
+- ActiveIngestionURL: currently running data ingestion job URL
+- DoneIngestionURL: completed data ingestion jobs URL
+- TriggerBucket: trigger bucket
+- CorruptedFileURL: url for currpupted files
+- InvalidSchemaURLL url for incompatibile schema files
+- SlackCredentials

+To reduce Storage Class A operation: cache file has been introduced, delete cache file alongside adding a new rule.

 **Individual rule** can has the following attributes: